DanielBMarkham/Info-Ops/manuscript/chapter11.md

 I've been using these concepts for over twenty years, and the more I use them, the more useful they become.
 Although we'll pivot and do a lot of talking about technology development in the chapters to come, I have yet to run into a field of study where what we've learned so far isn't applicable.
 The more you play with them, the more usefulness you get from them.
 Anytime you're trying to understand a system[^11-0], whether in the past, present, or future, from pyramid-building to ice-cream trucks, this works.

 [^11-0]: Technically a formal, consistent system, like a machine, business, mathematical transform, or computer program.
-It doesn't work with squishy, inconsistent systems, like trying to decide with your spouse on where to go to eat tonight.
+It doesn't work for creating and changing squishy, inconsistent systems, like trying to decide with your spouse on where to go to eat tonight.
 (Sadly -- although it might not hurt trying!)
+But it's still useful in understanding those systems.

 Pretty cool stuff.